reasonml/reasonml.github.io/docs/list-and-array.md

 #### Tips & Tricks

 Feel free to allocate as many empty lists as you'd like.
-As explained in the [variant section for list](/guide/language/variant#list), an empty list is actually a parameter-less variant constructor under the hood, which compiles to a mere integer.
+As explained in the [variant section for list](variant.md#honorable-mentions), an empty list is actually a parameter-less variant constructor under the hood, which compiles to a mere integer.
 No extra memory allocation needed.

-To understand how prepend can be immutable and `O(1)` at the same time, see the explanation of [list's underlying representation](/guide/language/variant#list).
+To understand how prepend can be immutable and `O(1)` at the same time, see also the previous link.

 #### Design Decisions

-In the future, we might provide an out-of-the-box list data structure that's immutable, resizable and features all-around fast operations, such as [Immutable-re](https://github.com/facebookincubator/immutable-re) (still work in progress!).
+In the future, we might provide an out-of-the-box list data structure that's immutable, resizable and features all-around fast operations.

 ### Array